 '''

 iptables --policy INPUT DROP

 iptables --policy OUTPUT ACCEPT

 iptables --policy FORWARD DROP

 iptables -I INPUT -m state --state RELATED, ESTABLISHED -j

 ACCEPT

-iptables --I OUTPUT -o lo -t raw -j NOTRACK
+iptables -I OUTPUT -o lo -t raw -j NOTRACK

 '''

-In addition to the above rules, it is a best practice to increase the size of ip\conntrack\max to 100000 to improve performance.
-Typically, this can be done using the following command: /sbin/sysctl net.ipv4.ip\conntrack\max=100000.
-Note that this should be done after iptables is invoked.
-Also, this change in value will not be preserved after reboot unless you configure your system to set this value at startup.
+In addition to the above rules, it is a best practice to increase the size of nf_conntrack_max to 100000 to improve performance.
+Set the size after iptables is started.

+- To check the setting, use: /sbin/sysctl -p - To set the value, use:

+/sbin/sysctl net.nf countrack max=100000

+■ If you get the error "net.nf_conntrack_max" is an unknown key, you need to add the ip_conntrack module to the kernel.
+Use the command: modprobe ip_conntrack

+The nf_conntrack_max value is not be preserved after reboot unless you configure your system to set the value at startup.
 To do so, add the following line to /etc/sysctl.conf:

 '''

-net.ipv4.ip conntrack max=100000
+net.nf conntrack max=100000

 '''